federicaterramagra1/SFIadvancedmodels-multiple/README.md

 |         0 | features.0 | "(3, 0, 2, 1)" |  15 |
 |    ...    |     ...    |       ...      | ... |

-- `Injection`: column indicating the injection number.
+- `Injection`: Column indicating the injection number.
-- `Layer`: the layer in which the fault is injected.
+- `Layer`: The layer in which the fault is injected.
-- `TensorIndex`: coordinate of the weight where the fault is injected.
+- `TensorIndex`: Coordinate of the weight where the fault is injected.
-- `Bit`: corrupted bit that is flipped.
+- `Bit`: Corrupted bit that is flipped.

 ### Analysis